 Chrysocolla Properties Facts and Photos

-He talks about it being a liquid found in mine shafts that flows through the veins of gold and describes it as being a kind of slime which hardens and becomes like a stone during the cold winter.
+Pliny talks about it being a liquid found in mine shafts that flows through the veins of gold.
+He describes it as being a kind of slime which hardens and becomes like a stone during the cold winter.
 He says the finest material can be found in silver mines and then copper mines.

 Chrysocolla was used by the early Native American Indians for healing and dealing with emotional challenges.
 It was also powdered and used as a digestive aid to improve the body's resistance to disease and to relieve arthritic symptoms.

-The chrysocolla in the photo at the top of our page is on display in the Smithsonian Museum of Natural History, Washington D.C.
-Photo by Stone Mania ©.
-The second photo is of grade A chrysocolla tumbled stones from our own collection of rocks and minerals.
-The last photo is malachite on chrysocolla from the Democratic Republic of Congo.
-All images are clickable and redirect to the original full size photos.
+The chrysocolla in the photo at the top of our page is on display in the Smithsonian National Museum of Natural History, Washington D.C.
+Photo by Stone Mania.